Alpena Men Charged with Murder of Two Local Women

 - One count of disinterment and mutilation of a dead body for the burying of Brynn Bills, a felony that carries a maximum sentence of 10 years;

-- One count of being an accessary after the fact to a felony for the hiding of Brynn Bills’ body, a felony carrying a maximum sentence of five years;
+- One count of being an accessory after the fact to a felony for the hiding of Brynn Bills’ body, a felony carrying a maximum sentence of five years;

 - One count of felony firearm possession, a felony carrying a maximum sentence of five years;